-- 9.2.1 Investigate new federal grant and other financial partnership opportunities (competitive and non-competitive) and determine relationship to Department's mission. - 9.2.2 Actively pursue federal grant and other financial partnership opportunities that will directly benefit Department operations, wildlife and/or wildlife habitat.

-- 9.2.3 Implement new federal grant programs and other financial partnership opportunities into Department operations and obtaining necessary program expansion (FTE, budget, etc.) if necessary. - Strategy 9.3: Explore, attain and foster new partnerships that are beneficial to the Department mission.
+- 9.2.1 Investigate new federal grant and other financial partnership opportunities (competitive and non-competitive) and determine relationship to Department's mission. - 9.2.2 Actively pursue federal grant and other financial partnership opportunities that will directly benefit Department operations, wildlife and/or wildlife habitat. - 9.2.3 Implement new federal grant programs and other financial partnership opportunities into Department operations and obtaining necessary program expansion (FTE, budget, etc.) if necessary. - Strategy 9.3: Explore, attain and foster new partnerships that are beneficial to the Department mission.

-- 9.3.1 Investigate and pursue new partnership opportunities with other NM State agencies. - 9.3.2 Investigate and pursue new partnership opportunities with universities, local governments, quasi-governmental and non-profit organizations. - 9.3.3 Investigate and pursue new partnership opportunities with other Department stakeholders. - 9.3.4 Promote partnerships through public outreach.
+- 9.3.1 Investigate and pursue new partnership opportunities with other NM state agencies. - 9.3.2 Investigate and pursue new partnership opportunities with universities, local governments, quasi-governmental and non-profit organizations. - 9.3.3 Investigate and pursue new partnership opportunities with other Department stakeholders. - 9.3.4 Promote partnerships through public outreach.

-Objective 10: That the Department's IT operations meet CIOapproved IT Plan performance metrics through 2012.
+Objective 10: That the Department's Information Technology (IT) operations meet DoIT-approved IT Plan performance metrics through 2014.

-Strategy 10.1: Monitor the Department's information technology (IT) resources to ensure compliance with state and Department initiatives.
+Strategy 10.1: Monitor the Department's IT resources to ensure compliance with state and Department initiatives.

 - 10.1.1.
 Maintain an inventory of IT resources. - 10.1.2.
-Maintain staff competencies in its applications. - 10.1.3.
-Replace outdated IT resources. - 10.1.4.
-Install electronic and physical devices to secure the IT resources from external threats. - 10.1.5.
-Provide appropriate project management and change controls on IT projects.
+Maintain staff competencies in relevant IT knowledge, skills, and abilities. - 10.1.3.
+Replace outdated IT resources.

-Strategy 10.2: Consolidate information technology (IT) resources to enhance the development, integration, management, and availability of information.
+- 10.1.4.
+Maintain electronic and physical controls to secure IT resources from internal and external threats. - 10.1.5.
+Use agile development methodologies to control IT projects and initiatives. - Strategy 10.2: Consolidate IT resources within the Information Systems Division (ISD) to enhance the development, integration, management, and availability of information.

 - 10.2.1.
-Centralize the authority and management for all database design, development and implementation. - 10.2.2.
-Establish an IT organization under the direction of the Office of the Director. - 10.2.3.
-Work with other common domain agencies to maximize IT resources and opportunities. - Strategy 10.3: Expand the ability to design, develop, implement and collect information with supplemental information technology (IT) resources.
+Centralize the authority and management for all database, applications, and systems design, development and implementation within the ISD. - 10.2.2.
+Maintain the ISD under the direction of the Office of the Director. - 10.2.3.
+Work with other state enterprise agencies to maximize IT resources and opportunities. - Strategy 10.3: Expand the ability to design, develop, implement and collect information with supplemental IT resources.

-- 10.3.1 Identify initiatives for which supplementary manpower or expertise are required. - 10.3.2 Pursue contracts or agreements with appropriate entities to acquire IT resources and support.
+- 10.3.1 Identify initiatives for which supplementary manpower or expertise are required. - 10.3.2 Pursue contracts or agreements with appropriate entities to acquire IT resources and support. - 10.3.3 Develop information delivery processes that support provision of information to Department staff necessary to conduct planning and make judgments consistent with relevant biological, ecological, physical, social, economic, political, and legislative factors in spatial context.